2018 Arkansas–Pine Bluff Golden Lions football team

-The 2018 Arkansas–Pine Bluff Golden Lions football team represents the University of Arkansas at Pine Bluff in the 2018 NCAA Division I FCS football season.
-The Golden Lions are led by first-year head coach Cedric Thomas and play their home games at Golden Lion Stadium in Pine Bluff, Arkansas as members of the West Division of the Southwestern Athletic Conference (SWAC).
+The 2018 Arkansas–Pine Bluff Golden Lions football team represented the University of Arkansas at Pine Bluff in the 2018 NCAA Division I FCS football season.
+The Golden Lions were led by first-year head coach Cedric Thomas and played their home games at Golden Lion Stadium in Pine Bluff, Arkansas as members of the West Division of the Southwestern Athletic Conference (SWAC).

-Previous season

-The Golden Lions finished the 2017 season 2–9, 1–6 in SWAC play to finish in last place in the West Division.

-On November 20, 2017, head coach Monte Coleman was fired.
-He finished at APBU with a ten-year record of 40–71.

 Preseason

 SWAC football media day

 During the SWAC football media day held in Birmingham, Alabama on July 13, 2018, the Golden Lions were predicted to finish last in the West Division.

-Media poll

 Presason All-SWAC Team

 The Golden Lions had three players at four positions selected to Preseason All-SWAC Teams.